-(3) Concentrations of Credit Risk Arising from Cash Deposits
+(2) Concentrations of Credit Risk Arising from Cash Deposits

 The School maintains its cash and investments at financial institutions located in Raleigh, North Carolina.
 Aggregate balances up to \$250,000 are insured by the Federal Deposit Insurance Corporation.
-As of June 30, 2020 and 2019, the cash balances in these financial institutions did not exceed the insurance limit.
+As of June 30, 2021 and 2020, the cash balances in these financial institutions exceeded the insurance limit by \$81,111 and \$0, respectively.

-(4) Note Payable
+(3) Note Payable

-In April 2020, the School received approval for a loan from the Small Business Administration under the Paycheck Protection Program, which authorizes forgivable loans to small businesses to pay their employees during the COVID-19 crisis (see note 9).
-This loan, in the amount of \$29,600, will be forgiven as long as the loan proceeds are used to cover payroll and certain other allowed costs over the 24-week period after the loan is made and certain other conditions are met.
-The loan accrues interest at 1% and is due two years from origination.
+In April 2020, the School received approval for a loan from the Small Business Administration ("SBA") under the Paycheck Protection Program, which authorizes forgivable loans to small businesses to pay their employees during the COVID-19 crisis (see note 8).
+This loan, in the amount of \$29,600, was forgiven by the lender since the School used the loan proceeds to cover payroll and certain other allowed costs over the 24-week period after the funds were received as required by the SBA.
+Consequently, income from the extinguishment of the liability has been recognized as income in the statement of activities.

-(5) Leases
+(4) Leases